 There are big quality differences.

-Butera Market, Food 4 Less, Garden Fresh Market, Jewel-Osco, Target, and Walmart received low ratings from their surveyed customers for “quality of fresh produce,” “quality of meats,” and “overall quality.”
-Walmart earned the lowest overall ratings: Only 28 percent of its surveyed customers rated it “superior” overall.
+Butera Market, Fairplay Foods, Food 4 Less, Jewel, Shop & Save, Target, and Walmart received low ratings from their surveyed customers for “quality of fresh produce,” “quality of meats,” and “overall quality.”
+Walmart earned the lowest overall ratings: Only 16 percent of its surveyed customers rated it “superior” overall.

-On the other hand, Fresh Thyme Farmers Market, Mariano’s, Sunset Foods, Walt’s Food Center, and Woodman’s each received “superior” overall ratings from more than 80 percent of its surveyed customers.
+On the other hand, Fresh Thyme Market, Sunset Foods, and Woodman’s each received “superior” overall ratings from more than 80 percent of their surveyed customers.

 You can save by substituting store brands and generic products for national brands.

-When we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket, the total cost of the full market basket dropped by about five percent.
+At most stores, when we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket, the total cost of our list dropped by about five percent.